 - 1. What are the prominent characteristics of Odysseus in the Iliad?
 Is he brave?
 A good fighter as in his aristeia?
 Or is he sometimes a coward, a shirker?
 Is he honest, honourable, noble?
 Or duplicitous, lying, dishonourable?
 Kingly?
 Plebeian?
 Is he the same as, or similar to the many-sided (polytropos) man that Homer portrays in the Odyssey?
 Or is he depicted in a different way? - 2.
 How is Odysseus brought into juxtaposition with other figures-Achilles, Agamemnon, Diomedes, Thersites, for example?
 How do such juxtapositions affect our view of him?
 Here you would do well to concentrate on one such comparison (e.g. Diomedes and Odysseus): do not overextend yourself. - 3.
+How significant is the relationship of Athena and Odysseus in the Iliad?
+Does Athena show the same favour to him as she does in the Odyssey?
+How do such divine epiphanies happen?
+Is Odysseus' relation to the gods similar to, or different from that of Achilles and Helen? - 4.
+Are there any significant (but less obvious) comparisons that can be made with other characters, such as Helen, Andromache, or Priam?
+What is Odysseus' stance towards non-combatants (women, children, the elderly), if any?
+How does he view slaves, e.g. those captured in war? - 5.
 What kinds of epithets and similes does Homer use to describe Odysseus?
 How many does he use?
 Are they significant in context, or do they tend to be formulaic?
-Are they the same as those used in the Odyssey? - 4.
+Are they the same as those used in the Odyssey? - 6.
 What stories about Odysseus does Homer choose to tell, selecting them from the larger mythological tradition?
 How much is told about the "history" of Odysseus?
 His past and future lives in Ithaca?
 His involvement in the wooing of Helen, or the recruitment for the war?
-Would you argue that Homer had "an Odyssey in mind while composing the Iliad" (Scott). - 5.
-How significant is the relationship of Athena and Odysseus in the Iliad?
-Does Athena show the same favour to him as she does in the Odyssey?
-How do such divine epiphanies happen?
-Is Odysseus' relation to the gods similar to, or different from that of Achilles and Helen? - 6.
+Would you argue that Homer had "an Odyssey in mind while composing the Iliad" (Scott). - 7.
 What kind of language does Odysseus use?
 Is his manner of speaking peculiar to him (as Achilles' is special to him), and if so does it reinforce his more general characterization?
 What "classic" patterns and exemplars might later orators find in Odysseus' speeches (such as the Embassy speech in Iliad 9)?
 Does his rhetoric vary from context to context (e.g. Thersites in Iliad 2, Embassy in Iliad 9).

+N.B.
 You won't be able to address all the questions here, so you should make a selection that you would like to pursue and build a coherent interpretation or argument around this.